Section 5(a)(1)

 The Exact Language

 Section 5(a)(1) reads, in plain terms, that each employer must provide a workplace free from recognized hazards that are likely to cause death or serious physical harm.
-That said, it’s short, but the weight of those words is massive.
+It’s short, but the weight of those words is massive.
 It doesn’t talk about specific equipment or training; it sets the overarching duty.
 If a hazard exists — whether it’s a slippery floor, a faulty machine, or toxic fumes — the employer has to act.

 Who It Covers